Technique Development

 Below, you will find short descriptions of some of our work concerning Stage 2.
 Stage 3 research work is described on the Research page.

-In atmospheric pressure microscopy, we use closed-cell methods similar to those for liquid microscopy to provide both high temperatures and atmospheric pressure.
+In atmospheric pressure microscopy, we use closed-cell methods similar to those for liquid microscopy to provide both high temperatures and pressures reaching up to 40 bar.
 This allows us to understand how the size, structure and composition of supported heterogeneous catalyst change in reactive environments.

 Machine Learning